Farewe/invacost/Readme.md

   incomplete.year.weights = NULL)
 ```

-    ## Warning in costTrendOverTime(db.over.time, minimum.year = 1970, maximum.year = 2020, : There are 17 cost values for periods earlier than 1970, which will be removed.
+    ## Warning in modelCosts(db.over.time, minimum.year = 1970, maximum.year = 2020, : There are 17 cost values for periods earlier than 1970, which will be removed.

-    ## Warning in costTrendOverTime(db.over.time, minimum.year = 1970, maximum.year = 2020, : There are cost values for periods later than 2020: 6 different cost estimate(s).
+    ## Warning in modelCosts(db.over.time, minimum.year = 1970, maximum.year = 2020, : There are cost values for periods later than 2020: 6 different cost estimate(s).
     ## Their values later than 2020 will be removed.

     ## 6 years will not be included in model calibrations because